fubicales2016/fogbowcloud.org/content/pages/install-rendezvous.md

        component_secret = "password"
 ```

-With an XMPP server already installed and configured, first, get the latest code of the project.
+With an XMPP server already installed and configured, get the latest code of the project.
 ``` shell
 git clone https://github.com/fogbow/fogbow-redezvous.git
 ```